Data Protection Declaration

 8. DATA PROTECTION IN RELATION TO MINORS

-GLOCK's Web Site is not aimed at people under the age of 18.
-Users under 18 years of age are therefore blocked by recording the age information in the context of the contact form.
+GLOCK’s Web Site is not aimed at people under the age of 18.
+We do not request any personal data from children or minors, nor collect it, nor forward it to third parties.
+Users under 18 years of age are therefore blocked from recording their age information in the context of the contact form.

 9. COOKIE GUIDELINES (COOKIES AND OTHER TECHNOLOGIES)